-First scribed for Dino-winter-day 2009, in his perfectly and profoundly personal way, Ed shares with us how deeply the passin' of our Dino has and continues to effect him, as only Ed could write it, And how only a few months later, the man who introduced him to our King of Cool, his wonderful Dino-devoted father, also followed Dino beyond the grave.
+In his profoundly personal way, as only Ed can do it, he sensitively & solemnly shares with us how deeply the passin' of our Dino effected him, and how only a few months later, the man who introduced him to our King of Cool, his wonderful Dino-devoted father, also followed Dino beyond the grave.

-It is with the purest of pure pleasure that we likes 'gain share, "Ed's Epistle.....Remembering Dino This Christmas".......some of our pallie Ed's most Dino-hearted sentiments ever.
+It is with the purest of pure pleasure that we once 'gain share, "Ed's Epistle.....Remembering Dino This Christmas".......some of our Brother Ed's most deeply deep Dino-hearted sentiments ever.
 Thanks Brother Ed for helpin' to bring so so much Dino-light to our Dino-paths!
-Dino-always,ever, and only, DMP

 Things evolve as one ages.
 Times of receiving are replaced with times of giving.
 Times of being with family are replaced with times of remembering family.
 We settle for good health rather than good gifts.
 Memories and present family we rely on to get through present day ills and worries.

 Family and friends who in the past filtered out the bad and rang in the good are no longer with some of us.
 Time for reflection and hopes for the future will fill my holidays.